Shakadak/agi/note.md

-What is needed for intelligence:
+What may be needed for intelligence:

 Memory: